 Moreover, when one reflects upon these peculiar aspects of creation, we will see how much of the artist’s verbal or visual expressions involve material derived from his conscious as well as from his unconscious perceptions of the world in terms of “facts of life” and “imaginative constructions.”

-I would also like to underline a necessary distinction between perceptions of reality and expressions of fantasy, conscious and unconscious, both in the artist and in the spectator, which occur within this process of transference.
+I would also like to underline a necessary distinction between perceptions of reality and expressions of fantasy, conscious and unconscious, types of attacks one is bound to have, both in the artist and in the spectator, which occur within this process of transference.
 This will allow understanding the role that both parties have in this exchange which is made possible by multiple shifting interpretative steps through verbal and non-verbal vehicles of transactions.
 Transference, thus, as an interactional process involving no notion of passivity of the audience whatsoever.

 The idea involves not only the centrality of interpretation as such, but that of translation, in its creative interaction with a given text for the circulation and regeneration of ideas and aesthetical values through literature and beyond it, with the consequent radical questioning of the cultural, aesthetical, ideological standards being transmitted.
 The revolution of Ezra Pound’s translation of Chinese poems (that he merely decoded with the aid of extensive notes) lies without a doubt in the centrality neither of the poet nor of the translator as implicit authorities but of the idea of “transference” itself in relation to the chosen means of transport.